-The Award Fund has been supported through generous funding from Janssen Pharmaceuticals, Inc. of Titusville, NJ and by a number of individual donations.
-CHADD is grateful to all contributors to the Young Scientist Research Fund.
+The Awards are supported through a number of individual donations.
+CHADD is grateful to all contributors to the Young Scientist Research Awards.

-If you have any questions regarding the Young Scientist Research Fund Awards, please send an email to email@example.com or contact Ms. Zuali Malsawma at 800-233-4050, ext.
+If you have any questions regarding the Young Scientist Research Awards, please send an email to email@example.com or contact Ms. Zuali Malsawma at 800-233-4050, ext.
 130.